Eurus1089/MSIN0114_Dissertation_Soil_Project/README.md

 df_full.csv
 Final modelling table at plot–season level: BAS outcomes and controls joined to the consolidated environmental features.
-Used to create the train/validation/test splits. environmental_features_data_dictionary_edited.xlsx Data dictionary for the consolidated environmental feature set (definitions, units, and transformations). environmental_features.csv
+Used to create the train/validation/test splits. environmental_features_data_dictionary_edited.xlsx Data dictionary for the consolidated environmental feature set. environmental_features.csv
 Merged environmental feature matrix by location–season (BMD + NASA), used as the join key for BAS. feature_groups.pkl